lincc-frameworks/lf-workflow-dash/README.md

    Fresh forks require manual activation of GitHub Actions.
 Visit the "Actions" tab in your repository and enable the workflows.

+   When enabled, the github workflow `.github/workflows/main.yml` will run every 15 minutes to refresh the status of your dashboard.

 4. **Authorization**

-   Make sure to replace the username and email used in the commit step of `.github/workflows/main.yml`!

    **GitHub builds:** Your personal access token will be automatically generated when running the workflow on GitHub.

    **Local builds:** To build the HTML locally, run the following command in your repository: